gamer-project/gamer/test_problem/Model_Hydro/KelvinHelmholtzInstability/README.txt

 4. When KH_AllRankSame == true, all MPI ranks will assign the same initial condition --> suitable for the weak scaling test

-5. This test problem overwrite the original "Hydro_Init_StartOver_AssignData.cpp" file to remove the OpenMP pragma since rand() is not thread-safe
+5. This test problem overwrites the original "Hydro_Init_StartOver_AssignData.cpp" file to remove the OpenMP pragma since we do not create different seeds for different threads